sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

     ssh htrfan@77.77.77.77
     ```

-    For key-based authentication (replace `./private-key` with the location and filename of your private key):
+    For key-based authentication (replace `.\private-key` with the location and filename of your private key):

     ```
-    ssh -i ./private-key htrfan@77.77.77.77
+    ssh -i .\private-key htrfan@77.77.77.77
     ```

 > [!TIP]
 > For more rigorous hardening and securing, such as setting up key-based authentication for the non-root user and blocking malicious login attempts, see this guide on [the Linux Handbook website](https://linuxhandbook.com/things-to-do-after-installing-linux-server/).

-## Step 2: Install Apache and Certbot
+## Step 2: Install the Apache Web Server

+1. Install the Apache web server.

+    ```
+    sudo apt install apache2
+    ```

+    > Enter the password for the `htrfan` user when prompted by the sudo command.

+1. The Apache server may be blocked by the firewall set up earlier.
+To open both port 80 (normal, unencrypted web traffic) and port 443 (TLS/SSL encrypted traffic), enter the following command:

+    ```
+    sudo ufw allow 'WWW Full'
+    ```

+1. Restart the Apache server.

+    ```
+    sudo service apache2 restart
+    ```

+1. Check the status of the Apache server.

+    ```
+    sudo service apache2 status
+    ```

+1. Open a browser tab and go to the IP address of the server, for example, `http://77.77.77.77`.
+Replace `77.77.77.77` with the IP address of your server.
+You should see a page titled Apache2 Debian Default Page.

+    > Make sure the browser does not redirect you to an HTTPS version of the IP address.
+This will not work as you have not yet set up HTTPS access.

+## Step 3: Install an HTTPS Certificate using Certbot

+1. Install `snapd`

+    ```
+    sudo apt install snapd
+    ```

+1. Remove any previously installed Certbot packages.

+    ```
+    sudo apt remove certbot
+    ```

+1. Install Certbot

+    ```
+    sudo snap install --classic certbot
+    ```

+1. Prepare the Certbot command

+    ```
+    sudo ln -s /snap/bin/certbot /usr/bin/certbot
+    ```

+1. Install a Certbot certificate.
+This will turn on HTTPS access.

+    ```
+    sudo certbot --apache
+    ```

+    > Follow the prompts.
+When asked to enter the domain name for which you would like a certificate, carefully type in the domain name you have created (as per the Domain Requirements section above).
+For example, `escriptorium.example.com`.

+1. Test automatic renewal of the Certbot certificate.

+    ```
+    sudo certbot renew --dry-run
+    ```

+1. Test that the Certbot command worked.
+Open a browser tab and go to the HTTPS-enabled domain name, for example, `https://escriptorium.example.com`.
+You should once again see the Apache2 Debian Default Page.

-## Step 3: Install the Programs Required for eScriptorium
+## Step 4: Install the Programs Required for eScriptorium

 Note: These instructions are an edited version of the instructions from the UB Mannheim site.

-1. First, install all the programs you need to use or install eScriptorium.
-These include Git, NPM, Postgresql installations, the Redis server, third-party tools, and Python and the virtual environment:
+1. Install the programs you need to install eScriptorium.

     ```
     sudo apt install git postgresql postgresql-contrib libpq-dev redis-server gettext netcat-traditional jpegoptim pngcrush libvips build-essential python3 python3-dev python3-venv npm
     ```

-    > [!IMPORTANT]
+    >> [!IMPORTANT]
-    > If error messages appear during the Postgresql installation, enter the following commands.
+    >> If error messages appear during the Postgresql installation, enter the following commands.

         sudo apt update
         sudo apt update --fix-missing